UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Jobs are still running for the moment, but if the filesystem keeps getting fuller we may need to stop new jobs running until usage is brought down again.

+  - 2023-07-31 12:30 - Myriad's filesystem is currently being very slow because we have two failed drives in the Object Store Target storage.
+One drive has fully failed and the volume is under reconstruction.
+The other has been detected as failing soon and is being copied to a spare, but this is happening slowly, likely because the disk is failing.

+    They are in separate volumes so there isn't a risk there, but it can take some time for reconstruction to complete and this will make the filesystem sluggish.
+This will affect you accessing files on the login nodes, and also your jobs reading or writing to files on Scratch or home, and accessing our centrally-installed software.
+(It won't affect writing to `$TMPDIR`, the local hard disk on the compute node).

+    Once the reconstruction is complete, performance should return to normal.
+This could take most of the day and potentially continue into tomorrow.

 ### Kathleen

   - 2022-09-27 - Kathleen's metadata servers have started encountering the ZFS+Lustre bug that Young